packmad/packmad.github.io/index.md

 My publications are listed [here](/publications/).

-I have contributed to the academic community by serving on the program committees of conferences such as USENIX Security and RAID, and as a reviewer for ACM TOPS.
+I am contributing to the academic community by serving on the program committees of conferences such as USENIX Security, NDSS, and RAID, and as a reviewer for ACM TOPS.

 As for teaching, I have two courses.
 A basic one, "Introduction to Cybersecurity", and an advanced one, "Reverse Engineering Malware".
 In the spirit of open source, all my course material is publicly available [here](/courses/).